deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

     return basic_rag_pipeline
 ```

-Now, instantiate the pipeline using an memory document storage to keep things simple.
-Generate some embeddings based on the 7 wonders of the world dataset, and populate them into our document store.
+Now, instantiate the pipeline using an `InMemoryDocumentStore` to keep things simple.
+Generate some embeddings based on the [7 wonders of the world dataset](https://huggingface.co/datasets/bilgeyucel/seven-wonders), and populate them into our document store.
 If you were running this code in production, you'd probably want to use an indexing pipeline to load the data into the store, but for demo purposes this approach reduces complexity.

 ```python
 document_store = InMemoryDocumentStore()